jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

     protocol: HTTP
 ```

 HTTPRoutes configure the hostnames and target services.
-Create a HTTPRoute with the following content, changing `echoserver-from-gateway.local` to a hostname that resolves to a HAProxy Ingress node:
+Create a HTTPRoute with the following content, changing `echoserver-from-gateway.local` to a hostname that resolves to a N42 Gateway node:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1